yagrxu/aliyun-devops-demo/readme.md

     - KMS
     - ...

-3. Solution Services Setup
+3. K8s AliCloud Native Services Setup

     - Kube2Ram
-    - Ingress
+    - Ingress Controller
-    - Monitoring
+    - Managed Prometheus
     - Logging

+4. Solution Supported Service Setup

-    - External-dns
+    - external-dns
-    - External-secrets
+    - external-secret

 ## Limitations

 1. Currently the automation works only when you have only 1 cluster per account.

 2. This highly relies on a [feature](https://github.com/terraform-providers/terraform-provider-alicloud/issues/2326) to be implemented.